Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +---+------------------------+------------------------------------------+------+----------------+

 .. note::
-   Maritime INS uses fields 1 through 6 from this PGN.
+   Aerial INS uses fields 1 through 6 from this PGN.
 Fields 2 and 3 are used without remapping.

 Logged topic: NMEA2000_ENVIRONMENT